scuzzydude/asimov/asimov.md

 Texas History remains safe in God's hands.

-Hakeem Olajuwon[^114] is a historical legend and a defender of Texas History.
+Hakeem Olajuwon[^115] is a historical legend and a defender of Texas History.
 Without his keen eye and ability to completely ignore Michael Jordan's cloak of vanity, we might never have known that Texas was the cradle of civilization and birthplace of human genius.

 It's funny how history works and some people just happen to be in the right place at the right time.
 Texas, fortunately, has been home to many of them, such as the likes of Jim Bowie and Sam Houston.
 Hakeem is one of those people, a hero with a life too good to be true.
 When it is true, it's history.

 Aren't you lucky?

-Remember, never trust a stranger James, and watch out for the dream stealing Canadians.
+Remember young Texans, never trust a stranger James, and watch out for the dream stealing Canadians.
 It doesn't matter if you were born here, or just got here just as fast as you could, it's your duty as a Texan, to appreciate and preserve the legacy of our history.

 [^1]: The Gold Standard died for good in 1976 when I was in kindergarten.
 In school, I was taught the gold standard.
 I guess they thought floating currency is too complex to explain to a kid.
 I guess is it won't be long before they have to teach Elliptic-curve cryptology in the first grade, or else kids won't understand money.
 This disparity between the understanding of money and its actual function is what we should be trying to solve.
 Shared values between cultures need to be understood fundamentally, not just agreed to as a formality a bunch of economists or coders came up with.